poissonconsulting/bbouretro/README.md

 ## Installation

-To install the latest development version from [GitHub](https://github.com/poissonconsulting/bbouretro)
+To install the latest version from [GitHub](https://github.com/poissonconsulting/bbouretro)

 ``` r